hieule96/hieule96.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Phd Student in Image and Video compression.
+##### Phd Student in Image and Video compression.

+I am a member of the [mediacoding](https://mediacoding.i3s.unice.fr/) team of I3S Laboratory, where my primary research focuses on error resilience in video and image transmission using Multiple Description Coding.
+I am working specifically with the HEVC standard and JPEG.
+Currently, I am working on enhancing compression techniques by applying neural networks.